Haru101Ayush/Assignment-2/README.md

 # Assignment-2
+## AIM:
-AIM: To find the changed hash from the two sheets and return the value in the CLI
+Find users with changed password hashes between two sheets and return their usernames and user count in the CLI.

+### Instructions:
+1. Open the terminal.
+2. Run `dart pub get` to install dependencies.
+3. Run the project.